aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

    > **Note**: This is expected since the host pool is configured for automatic assignment.

 19. On your lab computer, in the web browser window displaying the Azure portal, open the **PowerShell** shell session within the **Cloud Shell** pane.
+Then, select **Create storage** and wait for a few seconds for the Cloud Shell to provision.
 20. From the PowerShell session in the Cloud Shell pane, run the following to switch to the direct assignment mode:

     ```powershell